Display formats

 Update/set via the field overview page

-1. Click on Edit (pencil icon) next to the smart field you want to update
+1. Click the formula field name of the field you want to update

 3. Choose to display the result as a number (with various additional formatting options) or a duration (e.g. time since creation = 2w 3d)